Petaluma, California: Education

-Public schools are managed by the Petaluma City School District.
 There are two comprehensive high schools in Petaluma: Petaluma High School and Casa Grande High School, whose athletic teams are known as the Trojans and Gauchos respectively.
 Casa Grande High School has a notable Academic Decathlon team, which has represented Sonoma County for the last 27 years in the state-level competition.
 There is an annual football game between the two schools' teams known as the "Egg Bowl".
 The Game was suspended in 2011 for fights involving players and fans, but was brought back in 2017, with Petaluma winning the game over Casa Grande, 20–14.
 The two Petaluma public middle schools are Kenilworth Junior High School and Petaluma Junior High School.

 St. Vincent de Paul High School, a Roman Catholic private school, is in Petaluma, and its athletic teams are known as the Mustangs.
 Santa Rosa Junior College has a second campus in Petaluma, and the campus the unaccredited art school/atelier l'Atelier aux Couleurs is located in Petaluma.
-Harvest Christian School is a private Christian school in Petaluma, serving grades TK-8.
+Harvest Christian School is a private Christian school in Petaluma, serving grades TK–8.

 Infrastructure

 Transportation

-U.S. Highway 101 is the main freeway through town.
+U.S. Highway 101 is the main freeway for the city.
 State Route 116 also runs through town as Lakeville Highway.
 Other major streets include East Washington Street, North and South McDowell Boulevards, and Petaluma Boulevard.

 Petaluma is served by Petaluma Transit, Golden Gate Transit and by Sonoma County Transit bus services.
 The Sonoma–Marin Area Rail Transit (SMART) rail line inaugurated service in August 2017 and serves Petaluma–Downtown station, adjacent to the historic Northwestern Pacific Railroad depot near Washington Street.
-A second station, Petaluma–North, is planned for future construction and service.
+A second station, Petaluma North, opened in 2025.

+The Amtrak Thruway 7 bus provides daily connections to/from Petaluma (with a stop at 19 Copeland Street), Martinez to the south, and Arcata to the north.
+Additional Amtrak connections are available from Martinez station.

 The nearest major airports are San Francisco International Airport and Oakland International Airport, Sonoma County Airport Express buses connect Petaluma with the aforementioned airports.
 General aviation is served by the Petaluma Municipal Airport, as well as the Charles M. Schulz – Sonoma County Airport located north of Santa Rosa.